 The most important thing in your next pregnancy is to find out early if it is developing in the right place.
-So once you have a positive pregnancy test, it is best to consult your GP so that he or she can arrange for an ultrasound scan at around six to seven weeks.
+So once you have a positive pregnancy test, it is best to consult your GP or Early Pregnancy Unit so that they can arrange an early scan for you.

 It is not usually helpful to have a scan before six weeks as it can be too early to confirm where the pregnancy is developing.
-However, if you have pain or bleeding, it is best to go to your local Early Pregnancy Assessment Unit for assessment even if it is before six weeks.
+However, if you have pain or bleeding, it is best to go to your local EPU for assessment even if it is before six weeks.

 If you see a GP or hospital doctor who doesn't know your history, it is important to tell them about your ectopic pregnancy so they understand that an early scan is important.
-It is helpful to tell them or the person scanning you which Fallopian tube was affected and/or removed.
+It is helpful to tell them or the person scanning you which fallopian tube was affected and/or removed.